chrisl8/Witchazzan/README.md

 To build new golden snapshots after making changes to the game run tests with the `--reset` argument:
 `runTests.sh --reset`

-## License

-All contents of this repository are MIT licensed.

-You are free to copy it and use it in any way you like.

-Please see the LICENSE file in the same folder as this file.

 ## Attribution

 ### Image Sources